Mallomar is your GOAT of 2023!

 Riverside Park’s goats are like a herd of full-time professional weeding staff.
 They are able to traverse difficult, hard-to-reach places, and can also gulp down poison ivy without a second thought.
 This frees up human hands — and significant portions of time — to work on other components of restoration.

 Goats and their giant appetites have been widely used by farmers, and recently, by nearby parks to assist in controlling and suppressing the growth of these detrimental invasive plants.
 Not only to goats eat almost constantly — they can consume 25% of their own body weight in vegetation in just one day — but their fecal matter adds nutrients to the soil as they go.
 It’s an all around win — a sustainable, chemical-free method of removing invasive species from a landscape.

-We have hosted goats for three summer seasons – first in 2019, in 2021, and again in 2022.
-They roam a two-acre area — within a fenced enclosure — located between approximately 119th to 125th Streets, feasting all the while.
+The goats roam a two-acre area — within a fenced enclosure — located between approximately 119th to 122nd Streets, feasting all the while.

 Throughout the season, the goats continuously consume the weeds all the way down to the roots, which stunts the plants’ normal growth trajectory by making them start all over — only to be eaten again.
 After a few seasons of eating, the plants’ ability to grow will have been weakened, and perhaps eliminated altogether.